Cactus Farm

 pumpkins_decorate_garden

-Fall is my favorite season of the year and so it stands to reason, pumpkins play a big part in both my garden, crafts, fall decor, and food!
+Fall is my favorite season of the year.
+It stands to reason, pumpkins play a big part in both my garden, crafts, fall decor, and food!

-A few years ago, I visited an Atlanta garden where colorful pumpkins were scattered throughout the landscape, adding fun fall interest.
+A few years ago, I visited an Atlanta garden.
+This is where colorful pumpkins were scattered throughout the landscape, adding fun fall interest.
 This year, I added uncarved pumpkins in empty containers for added interest by my front entry.
 Next year, I will probably add more near the vegetable garden as well as other places.

 pumpkin